stefan-xyz/mcp-server-runescape/README.md

 # mcp-server-runescape

-This is a MCP server with tools for interacting with RuneScape (RS) and Old School RuneScape (OSRS) data, including item prices, player hiscores, and more.
+This is an MCP server with tools for interacting with RuneScape (RS) and Old School RuneScape (OSRS) data, including item prices, player hiscores, and more.

 [Introduction to MCP servers](https://modelcontextprotocol.io/introduction)